Honors in Philosophy

 When the thesis is completed, an oral defense of the thesis is scheduled, usually by the student and his or her faculty supervisor.
 The three faculty members participating in the oral defense then vote on whether the student has passed the defense.

-1. Do I need to be a member of the Honors College in order to graduate with honors in philosophy?
+1. Do I need to be a member of the Interdisciplinary Honors Program in order to graduate with honors in philosophy?

 Answer: No. The two programs are completely independent of each other.

 2. When do I need to sign up or declare that I want to graduate with honors in philosophy?